Skip to content

 Normandy: 15 Stunning Things to do in the Region of Beauty and History

 Fecamp is the perfect place to spend your vacation in Normandy.
-The city was built in 1832 and it was one of the first seaside resorts in France.
-While you are enjoying your vacation there, you can visit the old Abbey Church of Saint-Trinite, which was built between the 12th and the 13th centuries and the interior is large with a wonderful choir and Renaissance altar.
-At the north of Fecamp, there is the chapel of Notre-Dame du Salut and it is located on a high cliff.
+The city was built in 1832 and was one of the first seaside resorts in France.
+While enjoying your vacation there, you can visit the old Abbey Church of Saint-Trinite, built between the 12th and 13th centuries.
+The interior is large, with a beautiful choir and Renaissance altar.
+To the north of Fecamp is the chapel of Notre-Dame du Salut, located on a high cliff.

 11. Dieppe